one-among-us/data/people/DarlinChit/page.en.md

 ## Description

-Sakuya had been particularly interested in program and internet since her childhood, and she loved playing role-playing games and simulation games.
-She was also fond of game develpment.
-She took part in the development of many games such as *Pokémon Go* and *The Headmaster*.
-Besides, she was skilled at stock trade and video editing.
+Sakuya had a passion for programming and the internet since her childhood.
+She loved role-playing and simulation games and was keenly interested in game development.
+She contributed to developing many games, including "Pokémon Go" and "The Headmaster".
+Besides being a talented programmer proficient in languages like Java, PHP, and C++, Sakuya was also skilled in stock trading and video editing.
+She once founded a translation group.

-She had founded a company by herself, but it closed down due to financial problems.
-She almost lost her livelihood, and she cannot make a comeback.
-Then she went to Shanghai and lived for a period.
-During the time in Shanghai, she always worried about financial problems and so on.
-But with the help of her friends, she got through a difficult time quite happily.
+She started her own fashion company, but it closed down due to financial problems, leading her to lose almost all her economic sources.
+It was challenging for her to make a comeback.
+Subsequently, she moved to Shanghai for a while.
+During her time in Shanghai, although she often worried about financial issues, she managed to spend her days in relative happiness, thanks to the company and support of her friends.

-Sakuya wrote these words in her will:
+In her will, Sakuya wrote:
-> "My death is irrelative to everyone, it's only my personal choice.
-Please don't hate other people for that.
-Please live well for yourselves, with sunshine and happiness."
+> "My death is unrelated to anyone else; it was purely my personal choice.
+Please do not hold resentment towards others because of it.
+Live well for yourselves, with sunshine and happiness."

 Rest well, Sakuya.
-Hope you be happy all along and have a blissful trip to the heaven.
+May you find happiness and peace.
+Wishing you a smooth journey to the stars.

-Contributor for this entry：Nanami
+Contributor for this entry: Nanami